WeirdConstructor/WLambda/README.md

 This project is licensed under the GNU General Public License Version 3 or later.

+### Conversion to MIT / Apache-2.0

+I (WeirdConstructor) herby promise to release WLambda under MIT / Apache-2.0 license if you use it in an open source / free software game (licensed under MIT and/or Apache-2.0) written in Rust (and WLambda) with a playable beta release, non trivial amount of content and enough gameplay to keep me occupied for at least 2 hours.
+You may use WLambda for your release as if it was released under MIT and/or Apache-2.0.
+Proper attribution as required by MIT and/or Apache-2.0.

 ### Why GPL?

 Picking a license for my code bothered me for a long time.
 I read many